about :: wedding invitation etiquette | wedding invitation trends | weddings and budgets | wedding decoration ideas

 - Puzzle your pals.
 Give your friends and family a bit of a challenge by creating wedding invitation puzzles.
 Crossword puzzles, Sudoku and other common brainteasers will transform your wedding invitations into a fun game—and help your guests remember all of that important information!

 - Blow it up.
 Attach a deflated balloon to a flat card, details unseen—but as the recipient inflates it, the screen-printed writing comes to life!
 This simple idea is equal parts practical, affordable and fun.

-- Etched in wood.
+- Etch in wood.
 Calling all outdoorsy couples!
 Laser-cut wooden invitations are rising in popularity due to their sleek but warm aesthetic.
 These are the kinds of invitations that stay displayed in recipients' homes long after the wedding day!

-- Be specific.
+- Be specific to you.
 What is unique about your wedding plans?
 If you're having the reception in a barn, for example, consider invitations in the likenesses of farm animals and include a single piece of hay.
 If you and your fiancé met on a cruise ship, lay out instructions on how to fold a goose out of a towel.
 Show your personality as a pair in your invitations, and your guests will be counting down the days until the ceremony.

-In the end, every detail of your wedding is about you and what you find attractive, interesting, and touching.
-As long as you remember that, choosing the perfect unique invitations will be a piece of cake!
+No matter what invitation style you choose, make it your own!
+Instead of getting hung up on knocking your invitees' socks off, focus on what type of invitation fits you and your fiancé's personalities best.
+In the end, every detail of your wedding is about you and what you find attractive, interesting and touching.
+As long as you remember that, choosing the perfect unique wedding invitations will be a piece of cake!